 About Tom Piper MBE

-Tom Piper is an award-winning British set designer.
-After graduating with a degree in art history, he studied theatre design at the Slade School of Fine Art.
-He was the designer for the critically acclaimed Poppy installation at the Tower of London in 2014 and Associate Designer at the RSC from 2004 – 2014.
+Tom Piper is an award-winning set designer.
+He was the designer for the acclaimed Poppy installation at the Tower of London and Associate Designer at the RSC (2004 – 2014).
 He is Creative Associate at the Tricycle Theatre and collaborated with the British Museum and Alan Farlie on the exhibition ‘Shakespeare: Staging the World’ in 2012 as part of the Cultural Olympiad.
 He has worked at numerous theatres across the UK, including the National Theatre, the Donmar, the Royal Opera House, the Nottingham Playhouse, Hampstead Theatre and in the West End.
 His work includes set and costume design and art installations.
 He received an MBE in 2015 for services to theatre and First World War commemorations.

 Diary of a mobile digital artist Roz Hall, Digital artist

-This interactive talk will explore the use of touch screen technologies in contemporary art, a medium famously embraced by David Hockney and espoused by an increasing number of established artists.
+This talk will explore the use of touch screen technologies in contemporary art, famously embraced by David Hockney.
 Pioneering digital artist Roz Hall will demonstrate the techniques required to create a successful painting on a tablet or mobile device.

 About Roz Hall

 Roz Hall is a digital artist, specialising in portraiture created on tablet and mobile devices.
-His artworks blur the boundaries between contemporary art and personal and social media and his extraordinary paintings have been exhibited work-wide.
+His artworks blur the boundaries between contemporary art and personal and social media.